Fantasy basketball rankings, picks 2025: Top sleepers, breakouts, busts

 Top 2025 Fantasy basketball busts

 As for players to avoid, the model lists Pelicans guard Jordan Poole as a Fantasy basketball bust.
-Poole was one of the major pieces in a trade between the Wizards and Pelicans in the offseason.
-The 26-year-old now goes to New Orleans, where he'll have to be a bit more of a complimentary player to Zion Williamson.
+Poole was acquired by the New Orleans Pelicans from the Washington Wizards during the offseason.
+Despite his somewhat lofty numbers, he finds himself in a situation where he needs to be a complementary piece to Zion Williamson.
+He also may have to take a lesser role behind New Orleans' two lottery picks in Derik Queen and Jeremiah Fears.
+If they emerge in their rookie seasons, Poole could definitely see his production go down.

-New Orleans also brings in two lottery picks -- Derik Queen and Jeremiah Fears -- so Poole could lose some of his scoring opportunities as the season progresses.
-Poole is being picked in the seventh round, according to the latest ADP, but SportsLine's model has players such as Jrue Holiday and Immanuel Quickly, both of whom are being picked later, as better values.
+Poole is being picked in the seventh round, according to the latest ADP, but he may not be worth taking.
+In fact, SportsLine's model has players such as Jrue Holiday and Immanuel Quickly, both of whom are projected by many to be picked later, as better values.
 Avoid these 2025 Fantasy basketball busts as well.

 How to find proven 2025-26 Fantasy basketball rankings